shoeffner/mthesis/src/models_and_methods.md

 in turn is fix in relation to the screen.
 So by knowing the camera location, the screen corners needed to solve @eq:matrix-intersection can be found trivially.

-In Gaze head pose estimation is performed closely following the approach outlined by @Mallick2016.
+In \Gaze{} head pose estimation is performed closely following the approach outlined by @Mallick2016.
 The pose only needs to be estimated indirectly by describing an affine transformation from the model coordinates to camera coordinates such that a projection into the image coordinates becomes possible.